 In case you have hired a wedding planner, they will contact all the vendors and let them know about the cancellation.
 Otherwise, you would have to contact each vendor on your own.

-Inform Your Guests
+Inform Your Guests on postponing the date of Wedding

 After your vendors and planners, your loved ones who were invited to your wedding need to know about your decision.
 Even if you haven’t thought about rescheduling your wedding, informing your guests about postponing your wedding through email, call, or text is crucial so that they may cancel any accommodations or travel.